 This group is characterized by halophytic, shrub-dominated vegetation.
 Salt scrub communities are wide-ranging along the Atlantic and Gulf coasts of the United States.
 In Virginia, they are found in saline environments throughout the outer Coastal Plain and along lower reaches of major rivers on the inner Coastal Plain.
 Although salt scrub does occur in tidal habitats, it more commonly occupies higher, only irregularly flooded landscape positions in a mosaic with lower, diurnally flooded salt marsh.
 Salt scrub stands are strongly influenced by high winds and salt spray typical of their maritime environments.
 High-tide bush (Baccharis halimifolia) and marsh-elder (Iva frutescens) are the usual woody dominants.
-Saltgrass (Distichlis spicata), saltmeadow cordgrass (Spartina patens), southern bayberry (Myrica cerifera var. cerifera), and eastern rose-mallow (Hibiscus moscheutos ssp. moscheutos) are common associates.References: Coulling (2002), Levy (1983), The Nature Conservancy (1997).
+Saltgrass (Distichlis spicata), saltmeadow cordgrass (Spartina patens), wax myrtle (Morella cerifera), and swamp rose-mallow (Hibiscus moscheutos) are common associates.References: Coulling (2002), Levy (1983), The Nature Conservancy (1997).

 Click on the images below to open a larger image in a separate window.